-Second, an indication for physical health interventions based purely on descriptive and external criteria appears neither purposeful nor feasible given the reciprocal overlap of gender dysphoric experiences and other developmental conflicts (Edwards- Leeper, 2017; Zucker et.al., 1995).
-Our proposal is therefore: A comprehensive process-oriented diagnosis including psychosexual development, own narratives about identity development, as well as a detailed anamnesis for other relevant adolescent issues and conflicts forms the basis for an assessment of the course, in the context of which considerations about body-modifying measures can become an issue at all.
-A focus is placed on the interaction between GD and relevant developmental conflicts, thus enabling a deeper understanding of the individual path and the development of a narrative of one's own.
-An accompanying psychopathology does not represent a clear contraindication for physical medical measures, as long as it can be understood in terms of developmental dynamics.
-Nonetheless, the psychodynamic review makes clear that a substantial proportion of adolescents at the time of the diagnostic phase benefit less from physical medicine interventions than from adjunctive and developmental psychotherapy.
-Given concerns about increasing numbers of detransitions (Cohn, 2023), persistent distress despite body-modifying interventions (Roberts et. al., 2022; Diaz et. al., 2023), and ambiguity regarding the stability of GD experience over time, cautious and intensely reflective indications for this group of adolescents appear essential.
+Second, an indication for physical health interventions based purely on descriptive and external criteria appears neither purposeful nor feasible given the reciprocal overlap of gender dysphoric experiences and other developmental conflicts (Edwards- Leeper, 2017; Zucker and Bradley, 1995).
+Our proposal is therefore a comprehensive process-oriented diagnosis that includes psychosexual development, own narratives about identity development, and a detailed anamnesis for other relevant adolescent issues and conflicts.
+This diagnostic process would form the basis of an assessment of the course, in the context of which considerations about body-modifying measures can be discussed.
+A focus is placed on the interaction between GD and relevant developmental conflicts, which enables a deeper understanding of the individual path and the development of a narrative of one’s own.
+Accompanying psychopathology does not represent a clear contraindication for physical medical measures, as long as it can be understood in terms of developmental dynamics.
+Nonetheless, the psychodynamic review makes it clear that a substantial proportion of adolescents at the time of the diagnostic phase benefit less from physical medicine interventions than from adjunctive and developmental psychotherapy.
+Given concerns about increasing numbers of detransitions (Cohn, 2023), persistent distress despite body-modifying interventions (Roberts et al., 2022; Diaz and Bailey, 2023), and ambiguity regarding the stability of the GD experience over time, cautious and intensely reflective indications for this group of adolescents appear essential.

-Third, our study group is characterized by a particularly high degree of burden with internalizing problems, also in comparison with other European samples (see de Graaf et al., 2018).
-This, as well as the shifted gender ratio toward a dominance of AFAB trajectories, make our study group not directly comparable to the Dutch cohort from the follow-up studies.
-Abbruzzese et al. (2023) point out the inapplicability of the Dutch results to heterogeneous, nonpreselected treatment groups, which include nonbinary, psychiatrically troubled youth.
+Third, our study group is characterized by a particularly high degree of burden with internalizing problems, particularly in comparison with other European samples (see de Graaf et al., 2018).
+This, as well as the shifted gender ratio toward dominance of AFAB trajectories, means that our study group is not directly comparable to the Dutch cohort from the follow-up studies.
+Abbruzzese et al. (2023) highlight the inapplicability of the Dutch results to heterogeneous, nonpreselected treatment groups, which include nonbinary, psychiatrically troubled youth.
 A normative, criteria-based approach no longer seems appropriate.
 The growing diversity of developmental trajectories in adolescents, with varying intensity of gender dysphoric distress and concomitant, interacting psychopathology, demonstrates the need for an individualized treatment setting.
-The guiding question "what works for whom, at what time, and in what setting" enables a differential indication (Dorr et. al., 2020) for outpatient or inpatient psychotherapy, physical medicine measures, or low-frequency accompaniment oriented to individual needs.
+The guiding question “what works for whom, at what time, and in what setting” enables a differential indication (Dorr et al., 2020) for outpatient or inpatient psychotherapy, physical medicine measures, or low-frequency accompaniment oriented to individual needs.

 Limitations

 Our findings should be considered in light of several limitations.
 Data collection in the form of a cross-sectional design cannot provide information on long-term trajectories or influencing factors.
-This is especially true for the control variables studied, such as intensity of GD, sexual orientation, and body satisfaction, which should be considered snapshots and may change over time.
+This is especially true for the control variables studied, such as GD intensity, SO, and body satisfaction, which should be considered snapshots and may change over time.

-Another difficulty is the operationalization of LO and EO trajectories.
-Even though retrospective assessment by expert ratings after a diagnostic process is based on adolescents' self-descriptions, it is selective boundary setting because of the DSM-5 classification based on age 12 years.
-Given the average age difference between male and female puberty and the now advanced timing of female pubertal development, the results are likely to be of limited value to some participants.
+Another difficulty lies in the operationalization of LO and EO trajectories.
+Even though retrospective assessment by expert ratings after a diagnostic process is based on adolescents’ self-descriptions, it is a selective boundary setting because the DSM-5 classification is based on age 12 years.
+Given the average age difference between male and female puberty and the now advanced timing of female pubertal development, the results are likely to be of limited value for some participants.
 For future studies, a clearer determination based on physical maturational development would be useful.
-For example, it is known that puberty and the associated onset of body-related complaints is a key time for many children and adolescents with GD to become aware of their own incongruence (Steensma et.al., 2013).
+For example, puberty and the associated onset of body-related complaints is a key time at which many children and adolescents with GD become aware of their own incongruence (Steensma et al., 2013).